 - National Relay Service website for the 106 text-based Emergency Call Service

 - Register of Telecommunications Contracts (Emergency Call Service)

 Getting emergency warnings

 Emergency Alert is the national telephone warning system for likely or actual emergencies such as fire, flood, or extreme weather events.
-The states and territories provide the service.
+The states and territories provide this service.